After Tooth Extraction

 After tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 That’s why we ask you to bite on a gauze pad for 20 minutes after the appointment.
 If the bleeding or oozing still persists, replace with a new gauze or place a tea bag (after you dip it in ice cold water) squeeze out and bite firmly for another 30 minutes.
 You may need to repeat if necessary.
 Always remember to drink cold liquids to help the clot seal.

+After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.
+Do not rinse vigorously, suck on straws, smoke or drink carbonated beverages.
+These activities will dislodge or dissolve the clot and retard the healing process.
+Limit vigorous exercises for the next 24 hours as this will increase blood pressure and may cause more bleeding from the extraction site.
 After the tooth is extracted you may feel some pain and experience some swelling.
 The Doctor may suggest you use an ice pack.
 It will be applied to the area, on the outside of the cheek, which will help keep swelling to a minimum.
 The ice pack will serve no purpose after 24 hours.
 Take pain medications as prescribed.
 The swelling usually begins to subside after 48-72 hours.

 Use the pain medication as directed.
 Call the office if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
 Drink lots of cold fluids and eat soft cold food on the day of the extraction.
 You can resume a softer diet and hygiene the very next day.